htcondor/htmap/docs/source/faq.rst

 .. _successful-jobs:

-How do I collect only completed jobs?
+How do I only process completed jobs?
 -------------------------------------

-Let's say you submitted 10,000 long-running jobs, and 99.9% of these jobs complete successfully.
-You'd like to get the results from the successful jobs, and save the results to disk.
+Let's say you submitted 10,000 long-running jobs, and 99.9% of these jobs have finished successfully.
+You'd like to get the results from the successful jobs, and save the results to disk without have to wait for the 10 remaining jobs slow jobs.

 The right function to use is :func:`~htmap.Map.components_by_status`.
 It can filter out the successful jobs and process those.
 See the :func:`~htmap.Map.components_by_status` documentation for an example usage.

 Is it possible to use Dask with HTCondor?
 -----------------------------------------